 For example, the sanitary lines that connect the toilets to the drains in the States are 3-1/2″ to 4″ pipes.
 However, I’ve noticed here a 2″ pipe is sometimes used for the main drain line.
 A 2″ drain is not large enough to flush toilet paper and will eventually clog if you do.

-Another thing I noticed about the plumbing, at least in this place, they don’t use P-traps or drain vents.
-P-traps catch debris that has drained from the sink and prevent clogs from forming further down the line.
-This device also holds water in place to create a vapor lock which stops septic gases from entering the home through the drains.
+Another thing I noticed about the plumbing, at least in this place, is that they don’t use P-traps or drain vents.
+P-traps catch debris drained from the sink and prevent clogs from forming further down the line.
+This device also holds water in place to create a vapor loft hatch that stops septic gases from entering the home through the drains.

-Because the drains in the house don’t have P-traps, we just put a cover over the drains, which seems to block the odor.
+Because the drains in the house don’t have P-traps, we just put a cover over the gutters, which seems to block the odor.

-Because the drains do not have an air vent attached to them, the sinks drain a bit slow and will gurgle as air escapes from the drain lines.
+Because the drains do not have an air vent attachment, the sinks drain slowly and will gurgle as air escapes from the drain lines.

 The plumbing annoyances are the only issue we’re having in our home.
 The overall size is perfect for those who travel light.
-We have a 20-foot shipping container full of all our personal items arriving from the States sometime next month.
-Because of this, we will be looking for something bit larger to fit us and all of our stuff.
+We have a 20-foot container full of all our personal items arriving from the States sometime next month.
+Because of this, we will be looking for something more significant to fit us and all of our stuff.

-We’re paying $350 a month for rent here, which is great.
+We’re paying $ 35 monthly for rent here, which is excellent.
 That includes the internet and water supply.
-We pay an additional $100/month for unlimited electricity, which is expensive compared to the states, but electricity costs more here.
+We spend an additional $100/month for unlimited electricity, which is expensive compared to the states, but electricity costs more here.

-The location is great!
+The location is excellent!
 We can walk to many good restaurants, grocery stores, a bank, a pharmacy, and farmers’ markets within 5 minutes.
-There is an awesome waterfall on the Uvita rive and a bamboo forest just a 20-minute walk away.
+There is an incredible waterfall on the Uvita rive and a bamboo forest just a 20-minute walk away.
 And a beautiful sandy beach is a quick 5 min drive.

-I definitely recommend this place for anyone coming to visit Uvita and looking for an affordable Airbnb.
+I recommend this place to anyone visiting Uvita and looking for an affordable Airbnb.